robontics2021/robontics2021.github.io/index.md

 **SUBMISSION INFORMATION**

-Papers presenting initial or ongoing research are welcome; so are position papers delineating robotics problems and/or discussing the suitability of knowlege engineering approaches to solve such problems.
+Papers presenting initial or ongoing research are welcome; so are position and survey papers delineating robotics problems and/or discussing the suitability of knowlege engineering approaches to solve such problems.

 All the contributions to the workshop must be submitted according to the IOS press format available from [https://www.iospress.nl/service/authors/latex-and-word-tools-for-book-authors/](https://www.iospress.nl/service/authors/latex-and-word-tools-for-book-authors/).
 Submitted papers must not exceed 6 pages (not including references).

-Papers will be refereed and accepted on the basis of their scientific merit, originality, and relevance to the workshop.
-Each paper will be reviewed by two Program Committee members.
+Papers will be refereed and accepted on the basis of their merit, originality, and relevance to the workshop.
+Each paper will be reviewed by at least two Program Committee members.

 Papers must be submitted electronically in PDF, using this link:
 - [https://easychair.org/conferences/?conf=jowo2020](https://easychair.org/conferences/?conf=jowo2020)